dotnet/AspNetCore.Docs/aspnetcore/blazor/call-web-api.md

 * `incompleteTodoItems` is an array of incomplete `TodoItem`.
 The following example doesn't show loading `incompleteTodoItems` for brevity.
 See the [GET from JSON (`GetFromJsonAsync`)](#get-from-json-getfromjsonasync) section for an example of loading items.
 * The `UpdateItem` method is triggered by selecting the `<button>` element.
 * The PATCH document is provided as a plain text string.
 The web API described in the <xref:tutorials/first-web-api> article doesn't handle PATCH requests by default.
-To make the PATCH example in this section work with the tutorial's web API, implement a PATCH controller method in the web API following the guidance in <xref:web-api/jsonpatch>.
-Later, this section demonstrates an example controller and shows how to compose PATCH documents for ASP.NET Core web API apps that use JSON PATCH support provided by .NET.
+To make the PATCH example in this section work with the tutorial's web API, implement a PATCH controller action in the web API following the guidance in <xref:web-api/jsonpatch>.
+Later, this section demonstrates an example controller action and shows how to compose PATCH documents for ASP.NET Core web API apps that use .NET JSON PATCH support.

 > [!NOTE]
 > When targeting ASP.NET Core 5.0 or earlier, add `@using` directives to the following component for <xref:System.Net.Http?displayProperty=fullName>, <xref:System.Net.Http.Json?displayProperty=fullName>, and <xref:System.Threading.Tasks?displayProperty=fullName>.